Muon $g-2$ with $SU(2)_L$ multiplets: Numerical analysis and phenomenology

 where $\nu (\bar \nu)$ indicates any flavor of neutrino (anti-neutrino).
 For signals, we consider one pair of same sign $W$ bosons decays into leptons while the other same sign pair decays into jets.
 The signals at detectors are

 where $j$ and $\slashed{E}_T$ indicate jet and missing transverse momentum.
-In Table~\ref{tab:event}, we provide expected number of events for some benchmark points (BPs) of $M_\psi (m_{H^{+++}})$ assuming integrated luminosity of $L = 1$ ab$^{-1}$ and $m_{\delta^{++}} < M_\psi$ to allow the decay mode of $\psi^{++} \to \delta^{++} \nu$.
-Note that the number of SM background event will be very small by tagging the same sign charged leptons in final states.
-We thus find that mass scale of around 1 to 2 TeV can be explored by $\sqrt{s} = 14$ TeV with sufficient integrated luminosity that will be achieved by High-Luminosity-LHC experiment.
-In addition most of mass region explaining muon $g-2$ could be tested if we realize a higher energy experiment like 100 TeV collider in future~\cite{FCC:2018byv}.
+In Table~\ref{tab:event}, we provide expected number of events given by the products of luminosity $L$, production cross section $\sigma$ and BRs for corresponding final state, for some benchmark points (BPs) of $M_\psi (m_{H^{+++}})$ assuming integrated luminosity of $L = 1$ ab$^{-1}$ and $m_{\delta^{++}} < M_\psi$ to allow the decay mode of $\psi^{++} \to \delta^{++} \nu$.
+We thus find that mass scale of around 1 TeV can be explored by $\sqrt{s} = 14$ TeV with sufficient integrated luminosity that will be achieved by High-Luminosity-LHC experiment.
+In particular, the signal from $\overline{\psi^{++}} \psi^{++}$ is promising since the cross section is larger than that of $H^{+++} H^{---}$.

+{ Next we carry out simple numerical simulation study to examine possibility of testing our signal at the LHC 14 TeV including detector effect.
+For illustration, the signal 1 in Eq.~\eqref{eq:signal1} is considered since the expected number of events is larger than the other signal.
+We also fix doubly charged scalar mass as $m_\delta \equiv m_{\delta^{\pm \pm}} = 500$ GeV and $H^{\pm \pm \pm}$ mass as 2000 GeV for simplicity.
+The possible SM background(BG) processes for the signal are as follows:

+where $q$ indicates any quarks and these processes provides charged leptons, missing transverse momentum and jets after the decay of gauge bosons.
+Note that it is more straightforward and even precise to directly generate charged leptons, jets and missing transverse energy events as BG in simulation study.
+However it is difficult to generate final states containing many particles such as 8 particle states $\ell^\pm \ell^\pm 4j \nu \nu$.
+We thus generate final states in Eq.~\eqref{eq:BGs} in our simulation study; note that in that case the number of BG events would be underestimated bit.
+We estimate the cross sections of these BG processes and find

+that are estimated by {\tt MADGRAPH5}~\cite{Alwall:2014hca}.
+Then we perform numerical simulation generating events for signal and BG using {\tt MADGRAPH5} by implementing the model in use of FeynRules 2.0 \cite{Alloul:2013bka}.
+The events are passed to {\tt PYTHIA\,8}~\cite{Sjostrand:2014zea} to deal with hadronization effects, the initial-state radiation (ISR) and final-state radiation (FSR) effects and the decays of SM particles, and we apply {\tt Delphes}~\cite{deFavereau:2013fsa} for detector level simulation.
+We apply selection of events at the detector level such that

+Here we consider minimum number of jets is three not to much reduce signal events.